Top 7 Best Blu-ray Rippers for Mac in 2026 [Free and Paid]

 FAQs

 Laws vary by country and region.
-In some places, circumventing copy protection may be restricted or unlawful (for example, under the U.S. DMCA §1201).
+In some places, circumventing copy protection may be restricted or unlawful (for example, under the U.S. DMCA).
 If you choose to make backups, keep them for personal use and be sure to review and follow the rules that apply where you live.

-Follow these steps to rip unprotected Blu-rays using VLC Blu-ray Ripper Software.
+Follow these steps to rip unprotected Blu-rays using VLC Media Player.
 Keep in mind that VLC won't be able to handle copy-protected discs.

-Step 4: Select the desired format for the ripped video, and then click Browse and choose a destination folder.
+- Step 4: Select the desired format.
+Then click Browse and choose a destination folder.

-Step 5: Tap Save after finishing the settings.
-VLC will automatically start the ripping process.
+- Step 5: Tap Save after finishing the settings.
+VLC will start the ripping process.

 Conclusion